Fab2bprog/Radinus/README.md

 - Added a basic hyper-file repair tool that allows reindexing of all files.

 Radinus version 0.9
--Improved basic backup and restoration procedures -Creation of a log system informing of the progress of the last operation -Reorganization of certain menus
+- Improved basic backup and restoration procedures
+- Creation of a log system informing of the progress of the last operation
+- Reorganization of certain menus

 Radinus version 0.8
 - Improved operations list window: